NSCI 483 Neurobiology of Learning and Memory

 Assessment 5 – Final Exam (20%)

-The final exam will consist of well-designed short answer questions, aimed at problem solving and assimilating knowledge learned throughout the course, to demonstrate mastery of learning module content and the primary research articles analyzed as part of Assessment 3
+The final exam will consist of well-designed short answer questions and an essay question, aimed at problem solving and assimilating knowledge learned throughout the course, to demonstrate mastery of learning module content and the primary research articles analyzed as part of Assessment 3

 9–10 hours a week (108–120 hours per term).